Cincinnati Children's Blog

 WHAT TO WATCH FOR

 So how can parents be on the lookout for orthorexia?
-Children who have more of a rigid or perfectionist type of personality or who are naturally anxious, may be more likely to gravitate toward this type of behavior.
+Children with certain characteristics, such as perfectionism or anxiety, may be more likely to gravitate toward this behavior.
 Eating disorders do have a genetic component.
 So, if a parent has had one, his or her child is more likely to develop one as well.

 Here are some behavior changes that could be signs of orthorexia: